kaushik73/DSA-in-JS/JS ADV Concepts/FrontendArchitecture.md

-Ah, you're referring to architectural design patterns in frontend and web development, which include approaches like monolith, microlith, MVC, and others.
-Here’s a breakdown of these patterns and their relevance in frontend or full-stack development:
+## Architectural design patterns in frontend and web development, which include approaches like monolith, microlith, MVC, and others :

----

 ### **1. Monolithic Architecture**